HP Pavilion: Laptops

-HP has also produced laptops and notebooks under the Pavilion brand name.
+HP has also produced laptops and notebooks under the Pavilion brand name since 1999, which were sold up until 2026, when they were succeeded by the revived OmniBook series.
 Up until 2013, some models of the Pavilion laptops were produced with Compaq Presario branding.

 The HP Pavilion laptops are only customizable in the United States.
 A variety of preconfigured models with different setups are available in other countries.